adurimurthy/ClassIntro/README.md

 Apple's notable strength is scale and distribution to it’s large customer base with 1.3 Billion active devices.
 Critics have expressed challenges however with Apple’s company of exclusivity.

    * What is the prognosis for this company?
 Where do they expect to be in the future?

+  <h3> Behind the Scene technology used by Apple:
+	Apply Pay is based on the EMV payment tokenization which is a cool way to build safety as the payment transaction happens.
+The real data of the credit card or any sensitive data is never shared but a derived token is created which ensures maximum possible safety in payment transactions.
+If you wan to   What is an EMV® Payment Token? ==> Visit this site for details: https://www.emvco.com/emv-technologies/payment-tokenisation/

 Apple is now a $2 Trillion company and has no signs of slowing down even in the midst of the pandemic.
 Apple is expected to disrupt and invent future technology for years to come.
 <h3>